CatrinaProject/sea-assignment/README.md

 1. Clone this repository to your local machine.
 2. Create a virtual environment for the project (optional but recommended).
 3. Run the Flask application by executing `python app.py` from the project's root directory.

-#### Admin Login
-The examiner can log in as an admin user with these credentials:
-* Username: `admin`
-* Password: `Pass123?`

-Or the examiner can register a new account, by default this is a regular user, and they would need to be approved by an admin using the Approval Dashboard.

-## Usage
-* Access the application by opening a web browser and navigating to https://catrina-sedo-project.onrender.com/
-* Register for a new user account or log in as admin with the credentials in [# Admin Login](#admin-login)
-* Use the application to manage television and test records, including adding, editing, and deleting (admin only) records.